By Olya Amburg

 Choose warm, cooked foods.
 As for what to eat exactly, nature gives us some great basic guidelines.
-Seasonal foods like pumpkin, potato, plums – all the current produce is actually Vata dosha pacifying.
+Seasonal foods like pumpkin, potato, plums – all the current produce are actually Vata dosha pacifying.

 Just like animals prepare their nests and dens for winter, it is important for us to adjust the space we exist in for the seasonal change.
 And it is worth going further than just turning on a heater.
 While we associate a clean-up time with spring, during the transition to the cold season it is equally important.
 Making our space cozy (which in busy times equals at least clean) helps us to ground down and feel secure.
 Smudging, especially with sage, is very welcome to purify the energy.
 You can go further and use some earthy, sweet essential oils like cedarwood, cypress, rosemary, bergamot, nutmeg in a diffuser or a spray.

-Also we can perceive warmth not just with the sense of touch.
+Also, we can perceive warmth not just with the sense of touch.
 It can come with the sight as well.
-Isn’t it amazing that even nature gives us warm colors to observe in autumn: fiery leaves, orange pumpkins, red apples and yellow sunflowers!
-We can utilize the magic of color in our space to balance the mind and the body.
+Isn’t it amazing that even nature gives us warm colours to observe in autumn: fiery leaves, orange pumpkins, red apples and yellow sunflowers!
+We can utilize the magic of colour in our space to balance the mind and the body.

 We are right back into engaging all six senses into the heat generation.
-Just like in in the interior design, fall-inspired earthy and warm colors are preferable when you’re choosing what to wear in the clothing.
+Just like in the interior design, fall-inspired earthy and warm colours are preferable when you’re choosing what to wear in clothing.
 It’s also great if the fabrics are heavy which will naturally ground you down.

 Every now and then, treat yourself to an abhyanga – Ayurvedic self-massage using warming sesame seed oil.

-Try to substitute your favorite stimulating activities with the ones that pacify.
+Try to substitute your favourite stimulating activities with the ones that pacify.
 Instead of running go on longer slower walks.
-Instead of engaging into multiple creative activities in a day, choose just one and finding a moment of stillness in it.
+Instead of engaging in multiple creative activities in a day, choose just one and finding a moment of stillness in it.

 Listen to Reiki music or binaural beats that harmonise the root and sacral chakras.
 Last, but not least, especially if you are a chatterbox, try to find some quiet time.
 Just like a constant flow of thought, constant talking can aggravate Vata dosha!

 Of course, your yoga practice is an essential part of the daily routine and it is a self-care practice.
-But it is worth taking a closer look at how we can modify the practice to truly increase the energy levels and utilize the abundance of opportunities fall, like every other season, presents us with.
+But it is worth taking a closer look at how we can modify the practice to truly increase the energy levels and utilize the abundance of fall opportunities, like every other season, presents us with.